shlomiasraf/detection-engine/README.md

 Authentication Detection Engine
 Overview

-This project implements a behavioral authentication detection engine that analyzes Linux security telemetry using Python, pandas, and SQL.
+This project implements a behavioral authentication detection engine that analyzes Linux authentication telemetry using:

+Python
+pandas
+SQL

 Raw authentication logs are parsed into structured telemetry and stored in a relational database before being analyzed using sequence-based detection logic.